DinoChiesa/Apigee-Java-Edit-Xml-Node/Readme.md

 - Apigee Edge expressions v1.0
 - Apigee Edge message-flow v1.0
-- codehaus jackson v1.9.7
+- codehaus jackson v1.9.7 (needed only for building+running tests)
-- testng v6.8.7 (for testing only)
+- testng v6.8.7 (needed only for building+running tests)
+- jmockit v1.7 (needed only for building+running tests)

 These jars must be available on the classpath for the compile to succeed.
-(You do not need to worry about these jars if you are not building from source.)
+You do not need to worry about these jars if you are not building from source.
 The buildsetup.sh script will download the Apigee files for you automatically, and will insert them into your maven cache.
 The pom file will take care of the other Jars.

 If you want to download them manually: